Business 401(k) Services / Tax Savings

 If you’re like many business owners, you might not be making the most of your 401(k) plan.
 We know, you’re busy!
 But we believe maximizing your personal 401(k) contribution is a critical first step in funding the comfortable retirement you want.

 With a regular 401(k) plan, your contribution as a business owner could be limited by the level at which your employees participate in the plan.
-In contrast, as part of the Fast-Track Program, you’ll have a Safe Harbor 401(k), which requires an annual contribution for employees but may result in you avoiding compliance testing.
-Read our blog on compliance testing for additional details.
+In contrast, as part of the Tax Advantage Layer Cake, you’ll have a Safe Harbor 401(k), which requires an annual contribution for employees but may result in you avoiding compliance testing.

 - Pre-tax contribution from your salary